http-party/http-server/README.md

 `-v` or `--version` Print the version and exit.

+### Configuration file

+In addition to command line options, `http-server` will look for options in an `.httpserverrc` file:

+    {
+        "p": "8888",
+        "a": "localhost",
+        "silent": true
+    }

+The search for `.httpserverrc` starts in the directory to be served, traversing up the directory tree until one is found.

 ## Magic Files

 - `index.html` will be served as the default file to any directory requests.